placrosse/kodo/docs/source/hacking_kodo.rst

 Introduction
 ------------

 With Kodo we wanted to build a library which allowed easy experimentation with erasure correcting codes, in particular Network Codes.
 One of the major challenges has been to produce a design which allowed experimentation with variants of different codes, but without having to rewrite or duplicate a lot of code.
-To support this we went through a large number of design iterations e.g. using traditional polymorphic OO (Object Oriented) designs.
+To support this we went through a large number of design iterations e.g. using traditional polymorphic OOP (Object Oriented Programming) designs.
 We have finally settled for using a special C++ design technique known as `mixin layers`_ or parametrized inheritance.
 Utilizing this technique has made it possible to create a component based library with a high level of code reuse.

 In the following we will attempt to provide an overview of the Kodo design and the current architecture.
 Along the way we will provide definitions of the terminology we use throughout the library.
 The goal is that this overview should be readable for an as wide as possible audience.
 Therefore if you should find something missing, unclear or which could be improved please let us know.

 API Layer Specifications
 ------------------------

 Although the mixin-layer technique provides many benefits in terms of reuse and flexibility it also provides you with ample ways of shooting yourself in the foot, by accidentally reordering layers in wrong ways or by not having compatible layers in both encoders and decoders.
 Some of these problems will be caught at compile time, but others can result in subtle and hard to find errors at run time.
 You should therefore always pay close attention when adding, removing or reordering layers in encoders and decoders.

 In an attempt to reduce the amount of problems that can arise from misconfigured encoders and decoders we have created a set of API